 Can stress cause hair loss?

-“When stress causes a hormone spike in our androgenic genes (cortisol in particular plays a role), it redirects energy needed for hair growth and therefore increases shedding," Kinler said.
+“When stress causes a hormone spike in our androgenic genes (cortisol, in particular, plays a role), it redirects energy needed for hair growth and therefore increases shedding," Kinler says.

 Can hard water cause hair loss?